centreon/centreon-documentation/cloud/service-mapping/ba-management.md

 #### Notification

-This feature is not currently active.
+This screen is not currently active.
+In Centreon Cloud, BAs use [the same notification mechanism as hosts and services](https://docs.centreon.com/cloud/alerts-notifications/notif-configuration/).

 #### Reporting